 - 401.1.
-A spell is a card on the stack.
+A card on the stack is a spell.
 As the first step of being played, the card becomes a spell and goes on the stack from the zone it was played from (usually the player's hand).
 (See rule 217.6, "Stack.")
-It stops being a spell when it resolves (see rule 413.2), is countered (see rule 414, "Countering Spells and Abilities"), or leaves the stack somehow. - 401.2.
+A copy of a spell is also a spell, even if it has no card associated with it.
+A spell stops being a spell when it resolves (see rule 413.2), is countered (see rule 414, "Countering Spells and Abilities"), or leaves the stack somehow. - 401.2.
 Each card type other than land has a corresponding spell type.
 For example, a played creature card is a creature spell until it resolves, is countered, or leaves the stack.
 An instant or sorcery spell is targeted if it uses the phrase "target [something]" in its spell text, where the "something" is a phrase that describes a permanent, spell, ability, card, or player.
 Also, local enchantment spells target the permanent they will enchant. - 401.3.
 As the final part of an instant or sorcery spell's resolution, the card is put into its owner's graveyard.
 As the final part of an artifact, creature, or enchantment spell's resolution, the card becomes a permanent and is put into the in-play zone under the control of the spell's controller.
 If any spell is countered, the card is put into its owner's graveyard as part of the resolution of the countering spell or ability.
 (See rule 413, "Resolving Spells and Abilities.")